newton1306/medical-equipment-verification-system-for-hospital/README.md

 ## Overview

-เจ้าหน้าที่ CSSD ต้องตรวจนับเครื่องมือแพทย์ในถาดทุกครั้งก่อนห่อเพื่อนึ่งฆ่าเชื้อ ระบบนี้ช่วยเร่งกระบวนการดังกล่าวโดยใช้ **Computer Vision + Vision Language Model (VLM)** วิเคราะห์ภาพถ่ายถาดเครื่องมือแล้วเปรียบเทียบกับ Checklist ที่กำหนดไว้ จากนั้นแจ้งผลทันทีว่า **PASS / FAIL / UNCERTAIN** พร้อมระบุรายการที่ขาดหรือเกิน
+CSSD staff must manually count and verify every surgical instrument in a tray before wrapping it for sterilization.
+This system accelerates that process by using **Computer Vision + Vision Language Model (VLM)** to analyze photos of instrument trays and compare them against a predefined checklist, instantly reporting **PASS / FAIL / UNCERTAIN** along with details on any missing or extra items.

 ---